symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-restrictions.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Create an ``AccountRestrictionTransaction``, with restrictionType "BlockMosaic".
+2. Create an ``AccountRestrictionTransaction``, with restrictionType ``BlockMosaic``.
 Add to the array the modification created in the previous step.

 .. example-code::